OPEN HOUSE LONDON

 ANXIETY FESTIVAL - ACTING-OUT

-Acting-out: the institution denied, explores the role of performance in the liberating, yet anxious process of defying institutional boundaries and social labels.
+Acting-out: the institution denied, explored the role of performance in the liberating, yet anxious process of defying institutional boundaries and social labels.

 RWANDA IN PHOTOGRAPHS - DEATH THEN, LIFE NOW

-In Rwanda, twenty years after the violence that killed up to a million people, writers, artists, filmmakers and journalists have been working hard to communicate difficult choices made by the government.
+In Rwanda, twenty years after the violence that killed up to a million people, writers, artists, filmmakers and journalists worked hard to communicate difficult choices made by the government.

 PHOTO 51: FROM DNA TO THE BRAIN